Figurski at Findhorn on Acid

 Producer/Host: John F. Barber

-Sound Design/Music Composition: Marc Rose
+Sound Design/Original Music Composition/Post Production: Marc Rose